moleculerjs/database/docs/README.md

         /**
          * Check the scope authority.
 Should be implemented in the service.
          * If `name and `scope` are null, it means you should check the permissions
-         * when somebody wants turning off the default scopes (e.g. list
+         * when somebody wants to turn off the default scopes (e.g. list
          * deleted records, as well).
          *
          * @param {Context} ctx